phetsims/qa/documentation/accessibility-bugs.md

   go back to the beginning of the page.
 * Pressing enter or spacebar on a slider that does not have focus will cause the slider to move.
 This is the expected behavior, see https://github.com/phetsims/center-and-variability/issues/665#issuecomment-3129999586.
+* With tab navigation, JAWS may place the virtual cursor on a heading or other readable element.
+This is out of our control and acceptable.
+See https://github.com/phetsims/ph-scale/issues/350.

 #### 1.2.1: Firefox Bugs